 Average Net Price: $8,774

 The University of Missouri St. Louis, part of the University of Missouri system, is nationally recognized for excellence, including being ranked in the top five in the nation by U.S. News and World Report.
-UMSL offers an online Bachelor of Arts in Criminology and Criminal Justice, which prepares students for careers in corrections counseling, juvenile justice, probations and parole, or victim advocacy.
-Others work in law enforcement or private security or investigation in businesses.
+UMSL offers an online Bachelor of Arts in Criminology and Criminal Justice, which prepares students for a wide variety of careers.

 UMSL enjoys a number of strategic partnerships with public agencies that form an integral part of helping students arrive at a career decision.
 Stated outcomes of the program include the ability to develop critical thinking skills through the application of criminological theory and social science research methods, develop fundamental understanding of interdisciplinary underpinnings of criminology and criminal justice issues and policies, and acquire knowledge about the structure and functioning of the fundamental institutions that are part of criminal justice systems.